Police Interrogates Former ‘X Factor’ Star Danny Tetley For Allegedly Asking A Minor To Send Him Sexual Images

 Speaking to The Daily Mail, the singer’s management said that Tetley was not arrested, rather he has been cooperating with the police.

 Danny shot to fame after he competed in the Series 15 of The X Factor.
-He was part of the Over 30s category, and was mentored by Ayda Field.
+He was part of the Over 30s category and was mentored by Ayda Field.
 After the show ended, the singer claimed that he didn’t receive any kind of aftercare from anyone, which deteriorated his mental health.

 “They knew my mental state well, my mental state I’ve after, I’ve had depression for eight years,” Tetley told The Daily Mail.